This post may contain affiliate links, meaning I make a commission if you purchase through my links, at no extra cost to you. Disclosure here.

 Tickets can be booked online, 24 hours previous to the visit.
 Since for us, the visit was spur of the moment, we bought the tickets at the entrance.
 We paid with 3 Tesco vouchers and £0.50 for the whole family.
 After that, we waited for the lift to come and take us up to View Deck 1.
 And as soon as we got off the elevator, this is what we saw:

 In the photo above, the boat crossing the channel is a ferry that takes you from Portsmouth to Gosport.
 This is the ferry we had previously used to go to the Portsmouth Submarine Museum.

 As you may have noticed, the above photo is somewhat green, even after trying to apply some filters and adjust the colours.
 This is because the glass through which you can admire the view from Spinnaker Tower is green.
 I managed to adjust the white balance in most of the photos.
 Yet I also wanted to include the ones that remained “greenish” because I like them too.

 So here we are, on View Deck 1, looking all around us.
 Admiring the view and taking pictures, we could also see a painting-only wall, close to the lift.

 And then, all of a sudden, our kids were drawn by a magnet which looked like this:

-You are always safe and it’s quite a nice place to be as there are beanbags and telescopes for the kids to enjoy and some deck chairs for the parents to enjoy while admiring the view.
+You are always safe and it’s quite a nice place to be.
+There are beanbags and telescopes for the kids to enjoy.
+Also, some deck chairs for the parents to enjoy while admiring the view.